EricLendvai/harbour-language-for-ai-training/personal_coding_standards.md

 Allowed exceptions (common technical acronyms / domain terms) may appear in identifiers:
 - `API`, `DB`, `FCGI`, `HTML`, `HTTP`, `HTTPS`, `JSON`, `ORM`, `SQL`, `URL`, `UUID`, `UTF8`

+Exception — upstream/external naming:

+When interfacing with an external API, runtime, file layout, or protocol, it is acceptable (and often preferable) to retain the upstream canonical naming, even if abbreviated (e.g., `sys`, `StdLib`, `site-packages`, `Py_*` / `py_*` conventions).
+Do not “expand” or rename these if it harms cross-referencing with upstream documentation.

 Examples:
 - Prefer `l_cCustomerName` over `l_cCustNm`
 - Prefer `par_nInvoiceNumber` over `par_nInvNo`